CONTENTS

 long-time tenants with the Regina Housing Authority.

-notice to vacate.
-Deborah has been told to vacate by May 31st because she’s
+recently received notice to vacate.
+Deborah has been told to vacate by May 31st

-Speaker.
-Will the minister do the right thing and reverse this decision?
+is ridiculous, Mr. Speaker.
+Will the minister do the right thing and reverse

 around this province, we have 240 housing authorities that are locally